 I find that when I am living in a country which is not my own I become a much more distracted and less focused person.
 It can take me hours to complete a task as I get swept away looking at some fantastic building or by spending hours in a newly discovered art gallery.
 Or I get confused and lost or get let down by their much worst transport system.
 These situations do not lead to a very productive life- tasks are mostly forgotten let alone achieved.
 Also, adapting to a slower pace makes it more difficult to be in the mind frame to actually conquer many goals.
 At home, the opposite case is to be found.
 While knowing a place inside out may feel like there is little space for discovery, you are much more likely to be able achieve things quicker and have the clear head space to know what you want to do and do it.

 Ahh, Parent rent; stemming from potentially the kindest landlords out there who expect some of the lowest rents prices out there.
 Some even get so much biological pity they get a place to live in for free- blood is thicker than water and also thicker than a wad of hard earned cash.
 One of the downsides to travelling is that it really turns you into an adult rent wise.
 It’s easier to go on living in your family home and maybe if your parents are too busy they won’t notice that you are a fully-fledged adult who should pay for their own accommodation by now.
-However, I think that once you have left the country all self-respecting parents aren’t going to pay for all those things that you benefit from at home- a roof, food, laundry.
+However, I think that once you have left the country in search for experience, a new job or even a new house in a different country to yours, such as property for sale in Ain Sokhna, all self-respecting parents aren’t going to pay for all those things that you benefit from at home- a roof, food, laundry.
 So lap it up while you are at home- whether you are “between places” or waiting to be handed over your family inheritance (you’ve checked that will and the home is yours!).

 A heavily subjective area I know but from several angles, having a good love life at home is much more easily achievable.
 When you are abroad, of course, there are plenty of hot and interesting people to gaze upon.
 However- there are a couple of annoying barriers- not being able to speak the same language for one.
 Or not being taken seriously because your presence has an expiry date.
 Or mixed messages about taking on the challenge of long distance (you wanted a fling, they wanted forever- must have gotten lost in translation somehow!).
 If dating in your native country, dating becomes easier through simply having more contacts.
 Or if you are from Dublin like me nine times out of ten you have a shared friend who can vouch for or warn against them.
 Also, long distance becomes eliminated- you can probably get a bus and not a plane to their house.
 These small things can make the challenges of the dating world a smidgen simpler.